perhaps the truth depends upon a walk around the lake —notes toward a supreme fiction

 Piles of books beside beds have been around for a long time.

-Grief Lessons By Anne Carson, translations of plays by Euripides; Sister Bernadette's Barking Dog: The Quirky History and Lost Art of Diagramming Sentences by Kitty Burns Florey; The Unfolding of Language (still!); Threads by Jill Magi; thisconnectionofeveryonewithlungs:poems by Juliana Spahr; The Inheritance of Loss by Kiran Desai; Caffeine for the Creative Mind; Concordance by Mei Mei Bressenberger and Kiki Smith; Museum of Words by James Heffernan and so on.
+My inventory includes: Grief Lessons By Anne Carson, translations of plays by Euripides; Sister Bernadette's Barking Dog: The Quirky History and Lost Art of Diagramming Sentences by Kitty Burns Florey; The Unfolding of Language (still!); Threads by Jill Magi; thisconnectionofeveryonewithlungs:poems by Juliana Spahr; The Inheritance of Loss by Kiran Desai; Caffeine for the Creative Mind; Concordance by Mei Mei Bressenberger and Kiki Smith; Museum of Words by James Heffernan and so on.

 But these are books I must finish.
 And like other folks I'm sure, I read several at the same time: one before falling asleep, another in the car while waiting, a third at the gym.
 And I'm writing too -- my friend (a screenwriter) and I are emailing each other work daily -- no commenting, no editing.
 Just write and email.
 Revision can come later.
 I like to zig zag back and forth between the processes.
 Along with the reading and listening and looking.
-All to feed the nigh
+All to feed the night.

 Monday, March 26, 2007